A Big Picture Look at Arthritis in Australia

 • Redness and warmth around a joint

-• General symptoms including tiredness, malaise and weight loss.
+• General symptoms, including tiredness, malaise and weight loss.

-(Arthritis Australia 2017b)
+(Arthritis Australia 2024a)

 In order to be able to diagnose a particular type of arthritis, multiple exams and tests are recommended, including: